History of shogi: Development of medieval shogi

-It is thought that the rules of modern shogi were fixed in the 16th century, when the drunken elephant was removed from the set of pieces.
+It is thought that the rules of modern shogi were fixed in the 16th century, when the drunken elephant was removed from the set of pieces, and drops were introduced.
+This may have been inspired by mercenaries switching allegiances, and by the pentagonal shape of shogi pieces pointing towards their opponent.
+(The drunk elephant still exists in a sho shogi set from 1567, but not in the diary of Matsudaira Ietada in 1587.
+It may have been removed because its promotion to crown prince does not work well in a game with drops.)
 According to Shoshōgi Zushiki (諸象戯図式), a set of shogi rules published in 1696, during the Genroku period, it states that the drunken elephant piece was removed from the game of sho shogi by Emperor Go-Nara during the Tenmon period (1532–1555), but whether or not this is true is not clear.

 As many as 174 shogi pieces have been excavated from the Ichijōdani Asakura Family Historic Ruins, which are thought to be from the latter half of the 16th century.
 Most of these pieces are pawns, but there is also one drunken elephant, leading to the hypothesis that in this period variations of shogi with and without the drunken elephant existed side by side.

-One point of note in the history of this family of games is that it was during this period that the unique rule in Japanese shogi was developed whereby captured pieces (pieces in the hand) could be returned to the board.
-It is thought that the rule of pieces in the hand was proposed around the 16th century, but there is also a theory that this rule existed from the time of Heian sho shogi.
+The rules of standard modern shogi were first codified in the 1636 treatise Shogi Zushiki by the second Meijin Ohashi Soko.
+A full description of chu shogi appears in the 1663 Chu Shogi Zushiki of the third Meijin Ito Sokan.

-In the Edo period, more shogi variants with yet more pieces were proposed: tenjiku shogi, dai dai shogi, maka dai dai shogi, tai shogi (also called "dai shogi", but termed "tai shogi" to avoid confusing the two) and taikyoku shogi.
-However, it is thought that these forms of shogi were only played to a very limited extent.
+When drops were added, the tables were turned on chu shogi; standard shogi became ascendant.
+Nonetheless, chu shogi continues to be played by some Japanese players even now, and its exotic pieces (including the drunk elephant and the lion, which essentially moves like a king twice per turn, thus making it able to capture twice) attract interest from all around the world.